hodcroftlab/hodcroftlab/_posts/2025-11-20-EV-D68-on-Nextclade.md

     ![Nextclade_results.svg](/assets/images/blog/Nextclade_results.svg)

     The **"Genetic feature"** panel, located to the right of the screen, displays either the entire genome (when "Nucleotide sequence" is selected, as shown in the image) or a single gene, such as VP1.
 The colored lines represent mutations relative to the reference sequence.
 Hovering over the lines provides more details on the mutations.
 If viewing the whole genome, this is shown in nucleotides; if viewing a single gene, it is shown in amino acids.
 Grayed-out regions indicate missing data.
-Even if only partial regions are provided (e.g., 3D-pol), clade assignment can still be accurate.
+Even if only partial regions are provided (e.g., 3D-pol), clade assignment is usually still accurate in EV-D68, due to the low recombination rate.

     <h4>References</h4>